top of page

 banding.jpg

 The Estuary is a very important area for migrating birds and over the years much research has been done on these global travelers, many of which have covered over a hundred thousand kilometers in their lifetime.
-New technology is now being used to track these birds but can't be applied to all because of the expensive involved.
-For many years metal bands have been used, inscribed with a unique number and the ringing scheme to which the details are related to, in the case of Aotearoa New Zealand it is the Department of Conservation.
+New technology is now being used to track these birds but can't be applied to all because of the expense involved.
+For many years metal bands have been used, inscribed with a unique number and the banding scheme to which the details are related to, in the case of Aotearoa New Zealand it is the Department of Conservation.
 More recently colour bands of various types are applied to birds legs.
-Where metal banded birds really need to be caught again to read with certainty, coloured bands can be read in the field and submitted to DoC on the
+Where metal banded birds really need to be caught again to be read with certainty, coloured bands can be read in the field and submitted to DoC on the sightings form which lists all the information required and how to read the band layout correctly.
+The Estuary is an ideal place to participate but please take a photograph if you can and submit along with sightings form.
+Limited details are listed under each species accounts where any is known.

 petrel.jpg

 After a major weather event the group of animals most likely to be affected are sea birds, species that live most of their lives on the open ocean, only coming ashore to breed.
 Individuals can be washed up on beaches and although, most are dead, they can still provide valuable data so please record fatalities via Seabird Beach Patrol Scheme.
 Identification can, in some case, be made by shape of the bill which is quite distinctive in many species.
 Thank to Birds NZ four identification cards (no.1 no.2 no.3 no.4) are available here.
-These can be downloaded and laminated or photographs taken and referred too later but please record.
-If a band is present please record on the form listed above
+These can be downloaded and laminated or photographs taken for later reference but please record.
+If a band is present please record on the form listed above.

 A tagging program operates for New Zealand Sea Lions and while they are mostly restricted to the lower South Island they are becoming more numerous with reports of individuals wandering further afield so keep an eye for any plastic flipper tags if you are lucky enough to see one.
 Other means of tracking are employed but are used only by professionals with the right equipment.
-Remember the safety guidelines of not approaching closer than 10 m but photographs can be taken and enlarged on a computer which will help in reading the number.
+Remember the safety guidelines of not approaching closer than 10 m but photographs can be taken and enlarged on a computer which will help with reading the number.
 Details can be recorded on Sea Lion Tags which also has heaps of other interesting information.
-The Sea Lion Trust is also a good general website
+The Sea Lion Trust is also a good general website.

 olive ridley.jpg